How To Stop Overthinking And Overcome Anxiety Now

 4. Get Active!
 Retrain Your Brain To Think Positively

-Learning how to stop overthinking, anxiety and restlessness also has a lot to do with building better connections with your physical body.
+Learning how to stop overthinking, anxiety and restlessness also have a lot to do with building better connections with your physical body.
 Both physical and mental forms of positive stimulation help to rewrite problematic, negative thought processes.
 For example:

 - Exercise can work wonders for the over-thinker.
 It focuses the mind on something straightforward, structured and rewarding, turning pent-up energy into something you can use.
 It also floods the body with feel-good endorphins that make you more positive in general.
 Find something you genuinely love, whether it’s a team sport, running in a beautiful place, cycling with friends or swimming laps after work.

-- Engage your brain with learning something new.
+- Engage your brain in learning something new.
 Pick up a new language, try something creative you’ve never attempted before, figure out how to play a new problem-solving game (e.g. chess, Sudoku or Scrabble), or take up some form of crafting.

 - You can practice meditation for overthinking.
 Simple, 10-minute body scanning exercises work well here.
 Breathe deeply for a few minutes, then consider the sensations in each part of your body, working from head to do.
 Notice tension, and release it.
 Alternatively, deep breathing also works well on its own.
 Breathe in through the nose for two seconds, and out through the mouth for four.
 This pattern is proven to be the most relaxing.